technosoftgit/ios-shimmer-integration/README.md

 # ios-shimmer-integration

 A Sample iOS app that demonstrate integration of wearable devices using shimmer library.
-It supports MisFit and FitBit.
+It supports MisFit and FitBit..